alieldeba/javascript-tricks/README.md

 ## Explanation

-> Yes you can do this. this is called [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) it stands for immediately invoked function expression
+> Yes you can do this. this is called [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) it stands for immediately invoked function expression.

 ---